Dude-Lebowsky/budget-tracker/README.md

 2. Add your instructor (JCU-Australia: jc138691@gmail.com Dmitry Konovalov) as a team member to view your project on github
 1. Submit link to your repository
-2. Download your github repository as a zip file and submit via LearnJCU.
+2. Download your GitHub repository as a zip file and submit via LearnJCU.

-## Team
+## Team (Group 2) (Class: PA)

 It is recommended to complete this assignment in a group of 2-4 students.
 1. Student 1 Artyom Axyutits
 2. Student 2 Amrita Khatri
 3. Student 3 Yew Kheng Kwok (Dexter)